-But in Hong Kong they have been doing this for years.
-They have literally moved mountains, and reclaimed land to build housing on land that is steep and unprepossessing.
+In Hong Kong they have literally moved mountains, and reclaimed land to build housing.
+They can build on land that is steep and unprepossessing and reclaim land from the sea.
 Very quickly, they can create virtual cities and new urban habitats.
-They plan and build for a growing population in a land mass that is part country park, part totally unbuildable, and part very densely overbuilt.
+They plan, and build, for a growing population in a land mass that is part country park, part totally unbuildable, and part very densely overbuilt.

 To put this into perspective.
 Hong Kong has a population of nearly 7.5 million in a land mass 1,050 km² (405 sq miles).
 By comparison, County Armagh is 1326 km² with a population of 174, 792 (2011).
 Northern Ireland’s population is currently 1.8 million.
 It is very hard to imagine 7.5 million people living in our orchard county, County Armagh.

-So many people… and they all have to live somewhere.
+So many people.
+They all have to live somewhere.

-In Hong Kong density affects everyone.
+Density affects everyone in Hong Kong.
 Every Sunday the streets in the centre of Hong Kong close so that hundreds of live-in helpers ( amahs) can occupy the space.
-They have nowhere else to meet, or to go, on their one day off in the week.
+They have nowhere else to meet, on their one day off in the week.

 Of course it is more affordable to live in a newly developed area in the far reaches of Hong Kong.
 There you would have a bigger, newer home.
 But many people like to live in the urban areas and have the convenience of density.
 So yes, there are some advantages to density.
 Moving to a new town where you do not know anyone may not suit everyone- especially where the infrastructure is not so well developed and there is no family support.